-Oil prices trim losses after Saudi Arabia deepens output cuts
+Oil prices spike after Saudi Arabia deepens output cuts

 Saudi Arabia will cut production by an additional 1M barrels per day